Best Of20 min read

 Nimble

-Nimble takes a different angle than most CRMs — it's built around relationship intelligence rather than pipeline management.
-The standout feature is its ability to pull social media profiles, job history, and mutual connections directly into contact records automatically.
-For agents who genuinely use LinkedIn or social media for prospecting, this is actually useful rather than just a gimmicky checkbox feature.
+Nimble takes a different angle — relationship intelligence instead of pipeline management.
+The standout is its ability to pull social media profiles, job history, and mutual connections directly into contact records automatically.
+For agents using LinkedIn or social for prospecting, this is actually useful, not just a checkbox feature.

-The "Today Page" is a clever daily workflow tool that surfaces who you should reach out to today, which follow-ups are overdue, and upcoming events — all in one consolidated view.
-It's the kind of thing that sounds minor but actually changes how you start your morning.
+The "Today Page" is a clever daily workflow tool that surfaces who you should reach out to, which follow-ups are overdue, and upcoming events.
+It sounds small but changes how you start your morning.

 Key Features: